Provision Citrix ADC instances

 Modify a Citrix ADC instance

-To modify the values of the parameters of a provisioned Citrix ADC instance, in the Citrix ADC instances pane, select the instance that you want to modify, and then click Modify.
+To modify the parameter values of a provisioned ADC instance, in the Citrix ADC instances pane, select the instance that you want to modify, and then click Modify.
 In the Modify ADC Wizard, modify the parameters.

-If you want to remove a Citrix ADC instance provisioned on the SDX appliance, in the Citrix ADC instances pane, select the instance that you want to remove, and then click Delete.
+- To remove an ADC instance provisioned on the SDX appliance, in the Citrix ADC instances pane, select the instance that you want to remove, and then click Delete.
 In the Confirm message box, click Yes to remove the Citrix ADC instance.

 Restrict VLANs to specific virtual interfaces

 The SDX appliance administrator can enforce specific 802.1Q VLANs on the virtual interfaces associated with Citrix ADC instances.
 This capability is especially helpful in restricting the usage of 802.1Q VLANs by the instance administrators.
-If two instances belonging to two different companies are hosted on an SDX appliance, you can restrict the two companies from using the same VLAN ID, so that one company does not see the other company’s traffic.
-If an instance administrator, while provisioning or modifying a VPX instance, tries to assign an interface to an 802.1Q VLAN, a validation is performed to verify that the VLAN ID specified is part of the allowed list.
+If two instances belonging to two different companies are hosted on an SDX appliance, you can restrict the two companies from using the same VLAN ID.
+By doing so, one company does not see the other company’s traffic.
+If an instance administrator tries to assign an interface to an 802.1Q VLAN, a validation is performed to verify that the VLAN ID specified is part of the allowed list.

 By default, any VLAN ID can be used on an interface.
-To restrict the tagged VLANs on an interface, specify the VLAN IDs in the Network Settings at the time of provisioning a Citrix ADC instance, or later by modifying the instance.
+To restrict the tagged VLANs on an interface, specify the VLAN IDs in the Network Settings at the time of provisioning a Citrix ADC instance.
+You can also specify it later by modifying the instance.
 To specify a range, separate the IDs with a hyphen (for example 10–12).
 If you initially specify some VLAN IDs but later delete all of them from the allowed list, you can use any VLAN ID on that interface.
 In effect, you have restored the default setting.

 After creating a list of allowed VLANs, the SDX administrator does not have to log on to an instance to create the VLANs.
 The administrator can add and delete VLANs for specific instances from the Management Service.